 Mix gravel, cement, sand, and water to create the concrete on site

-Spread, tamp, smoothen, polish, seal and cure concrete for varying structures, and surfaces such as floors, marine structures, roads, tunnels, ramps, footpaths, and other types of structures.
+Spread, tamp, smoothen, polish, seal and cure concrete for varying structures and surfaces such as floors, marine structures, roads, tunnels, ramps, footpaths, and other facilities.

 Cut lines in concrete with the help of power cutters.

-Create the concrete surface in a variety of different shapes, and textures using specialized machinery or exposing aggregate
+Create the concrete surface in various shapes and textures using specialized machinery or exposing the aggregate.

-Use concrete pumps to mix and pour concrete and to direct concrete from a concrete truck
+Use concrete pumps to mix, pour, and direct concrete from a truck.

 Operate trowels, paving machines, templates, and screeds to float, smooth, and finish concrete surfaces.

 Use cutting tools to cut joints into toughened concrete.

 Damp concrete and scrub it with abrasives to create upright surfaces.